 5. Use MoneyLion Tools to Help You

-MoneyLion membership gives you access to resources and tools to help you along your financial journey, including Zero-Fee Checking, Credit Tracking, 0% APR Instacash advances, 5.99% APR Credit Builder Plus loans, and more.
+MoneyLion membership gives you access to resources and tools to help you along your financial journey, including banking, credit building, 0% APR Instacash advances, loans, and more.
 There’s even a Loans Marketplace in the app where you can find more credit and debt relief offers.

 The MoneyLion app also has a really great tool that assists in facilitating healthy habits called the Financial Heartbeat.
 The Financial Heartbeat tool can monitor your financial health just like you might monitor your own physical health.
 It analyzes your personal finances and suggests where you have room for improvement.